 Absolute prohibitions and tragic dilemmas

 There is another reason that would favor reference to the revelation, or rather to faith in divine promises, backing absolute prohibitions : according to Geach, an ethics grounded on the virtues cannot afford the virtuous person, striving for her moral integrity, with a sufficient motive to sacrifice one’s own life, if that were the only way to respect a prohibition.
 The theological reference works here not as a normative one to a lawgiver, but as a teleological reference to a providential assistance.
 Divine Providence plays the role of the general in a battle, whom the subordinates have to trust in obeying their orders, even if this human providence is not infallible.
 A fortiori the believer in Divine Providence may obey absolute rules that might otherwise seem unrealistic.
 Anscombe admits that this is how the believer in a lawgiver would see things, leaving God to determine and, if a Jew or a Christian, he would be relying on special promises concerning the afterlife.
-But once again, Anscombe is speaking of ethics fo all.
+But once again, Anscombe is speaking of ethics for all persons, not only believers.
 And in addition, the theological reference to a providential omnipotence shapes a superconsequentialist morality.

 Now, if we engage the question without reference to providence, the doctrine of absolute prohibitions, (of things one can never do, whatever the circumstances, and so, whatever the consequences, ) becomes demanding and for many unrealistic.
 Killing the innocent, when one knows it, is absolutely prohibited.
 It might be that the killing be not intentional, and I will come to it, but Anscombe is eager to say that, the only fact that it was not intentional, would not excuse automatically the agent from murder.
 And it is murder that is absolutely prohibited.
 At the beginning of MMP, discussing consequentialism, she admits that the borders of the concept of ‘murder’ are fuzzy, and that this can make room for casuistry.
 Wether one is or not committing murder might depend, sometimes, on the way the agent understands or sees her own action.
 But central cases are not dubious.
 And with actions like suicide or torture, or false testimony, it is hard to imagine cases in which they are performed knowingly and willingly but not intentionally.
 If they are absolutely prohibited, it is sufficient that the agent be aware of what she is doing or about to do, to fall under the prohibition.
 Those are the intrinsically unjust actions, that one should avoid at all costs.